-The launch of Capital One’s Venture X has lead to a barrage of questions from readers.
-And it comes from an issuer that many readers don’t have much experience with.
+Capital One’s Venture X offering has lead to a barrage of questions from readers.
 Since Capital One shut down Greg’s account the last time he got a Capital One card, I figured that somebody had to take one for the Frequent Miler team and pick up a Venture X card.
 As the person with what I imagine is the largest number of household Capital One cards in the blogosphere, I also thought it would be useful to write a post answering the most common questions people have been asking us this week.
-For previous coverage of the card, see Capital One Venture X live, benefits as good as hoped and Capital One Venture X card: A strong new ultra premium contender.
+For previous coverage of the card, see Capital One Venture X live, benefits as good as hoped and Capital One Venture X card: A strong ultra premium contender.

 See the Table of Contents below for quick reference if you want to skip around to the questions that matter most to you.

 Who is getting approved for the Capital One Venture X card?
 Do they deny everyone with good credit?

 Capital One has a well-earned reputation for being tough on approvals for anyone who has many credit cards with other issuers.
 Many people with high credit scores and good income have been denied by Capital One again and again over the years.
 Anecdotally, people in the rewards community have believed that Capital One targets people with lesser credit or very thin credit profiles.

 However, approval data points here have bucked the trend considerably.
 While plenty of people have still been denied these past few days, I have also seen approval reports from people claiming to be far over 5/24 (more than 5 new accounts in the past 24 months) and in some cases with 6 or 8 new cards in the past year.
 That doesn’t fit what we are accustomed to seeing from Capital One.
 It also hasn’t been consistent.
 Data points have been all over the map in terms of scores and profiles.